QuiTrat/Restaurant-tips-analysis/README.md

 There is no signification signs to show male give more tips than female

-## C.🕑 Do dinners bring more tips?
+## C. 🕑 Do dinners bring more tips?

 I do the same above steps to analyse whether Males give more tips than Females